 I was right in the middle of a demonstration for Utthita Hasta Padangusthasana—you know, that pose where you balance on one leg and hold your big toe—when I saw it.
 A dull, yellowish clouding right on the corner of my right nail.
 In the bright, unforgiving light of my Portland studio, it looked less like a minor blemish and more like a neon sign flashing 'Unclean' to my front-row students.

 Honestly, the irony was thick enough to choke on.
 I’m 38, I teach barefoot six days a week, and I’ve always prided myself on being 'in tune' with my body.
-I assumed my feet were the healthiest part of me because they spend so much time gripping a mat.
-But there I was, realizing that all the organic mat cleaner in the world couldn't stop a fungal infection that decided to take up residence on my most visible digit.
+I assumed my feet were the healthiest part of me because they spend so much time gripping a mat and connecting with the ground.
+But there I was, realizing that all the organic mat cleaner in the world couldn't stop a fungal issue that decided to take up residence on my most visible digit.
 It’s incredibly humbling to talk about ahimsa (non-violence) and self-care while secretly wondering if the person in the third row is staring at your crumbling nail bed.

 The 90-Day Tea Tree Trap

-My first instinct was the 'health food store' route.
-I’ve lived in Portland long enough to think tea tree oil is the cure for everything from a breakup to a broken toe.
-I started my DIY regimen on 2025-10-15, religiously dabbing the oil on every morning after my personal practice.
-I did this for 90 days—three full months of smelling like a eucalyptus forest and hoping for a miracle.
+My first instinct when I noticed the discoloration late last autumn was the typical 'health food store' route.
+I’ve lived in Portland long enough to think tea tree oil is the cure for everything from a bad breakup to a broken toe.
+I started my DIY regimen back in November, religiously dabbing the oil on every morning after my personal practice.
+I did this for about three full months—smelling like a eucalyptus forest and hoping for a miracle.

-But here is what I wish someone had told me: a surface-level essential oil isn't always enough when the issue has already settled under the nail plate.
-By mid-January, my nail didn't look better; it actually looked more brittle.
-I had taught roughly 144 sessions over that 24-week period, and my anxiety was peaking.
+But here is what I wish someone had told me: a surface-level essential oil isn't always enough when the issue has already settled deep under the nail plate.
+By the time February rolled around, my nail didn't look better; it actually looked more brittle and chalky.
+I had taught dozens of sessions over that winter period, and my anxiety was peaking.
 Every time I adjusted a student’s alignment, I was hyper-aware of where my feet were positioned.
-I started wearing socks during my own practice, which felt like a betrayal of my barefoot philosophy.
+I even started wearing socks during my own practice, which felt like a total betrayal of my barefoot philosophy.
+If you've ever wondered why tea tree oil failed my toenails like it did mine, it usually comes down to how deep the issue has traveled.

-On 2026-01-18, I hit a breaking point.
-I realized that as I approach 40, my body’s ability to bounce back from environmental stressors—like the damp, shared floors of yoga studios—isn't what it used to be.
-I needed to move beyond the 'granola' fixes and get serious about the actual science of nail health.
+Earlier this year, around mid-February, I hit a breaking point.
+I realized that as I approach 40, my body’s ability to bounce back from environmental stressors—like the damp, shared floors of rainy-season yoga studios—isn't what it used to be.
+I needed to move beyond the simple 'granola' fixes and get serious about the actual daily maintenance of nail health.
+I am not a doctor or a dermatologist, and I have zero medical training, but I knew I had to become an expert on my own feet.

 Tracking the Journey: More Than Just a Pedicure

-I decided to treat my foot care like a sadhana—a dedicated practice.
-I started keeping a log on my phone, tracking every application and taking a progress photo every 14 days.
+I decided to treat my foot care like a sadhana—a dedicated spiritual practice.
+I started keeping a log on my phone, tracking every application and taking a progress photo every two weeks.
 It felt obsessive at first, but it was the only way to see if I was actually making headway.
-Over a 10-week stretch, I logged 5 photo entries, and for the first time, I could actually see the healthy nail growing in from the base.
+Since I started this more intentional approach back in March, I’ve logged about half a dozen photo entries.
+For the first time, I could actually see the healthy nail growing in from the base, slowly pushing out the old, yellowed growth.

 During this transition, I shifted my focus toward products that combined those natural oils I love with more sophisticated delivery systems.
-I started using Kerassentials, which I picked up for a total investment of $69.
-What I appreciated about it, especially as someone who is constantly moving, was the oil-based formula.
-It didn't just sit on top; it felt like it was actually penetrating the area.
-It includes tea tree and lavender (which satisfied my natural-only side), but the blend felt more intentional than my haphazard store-bought bottle.
+I started using Kerassentials, which I picked up for around seventy dollars.
+What I appreciated about it, especially as someone who is constantly moving and practicing proprioception on a mat, was the oil-based formula.
+It didn't just sit on top like a layer of paint; it felt like it was actually penetrating the area.
+It includes tea tree and lavender (which satisfied my natural-only side), but the blend felt much more intentional than my haphazard store-bought bottle.

 One thing I noticed is that the applicator brush can get a little gunky if you aren’t careful—I learned to wipe it down after every single use to keep things hygienic.
 It's a small price to pay for not having to swallow pills or use harsh chemicals that make my skin peel.
-If you're someone who prefers a mess-free approach, I’ve heard other instructors mention ProNail Complex, which comes in a spray format that might be easier if you’re rushing between classes.
+If you're someone who prefers a mess-free approach, especially if you’re rushing between classes at different studios, you might find a spray format easier.
+I’ve heard other instructors mention ProNail Complex as a solid alternative for people who don't want to mess with oily brushes.

 Consistency is the New Flexibility

-By the time 2026-03-25 rolled around, the difference was undeniable.
-The yellow tint had receded significantly, and the new growth was clear and strong.
+As we head into late May, the difference is finally undeniable.
+The yellow tint has receded significantly, and the new growth is clear and strong.
 It reminded me of a long-held yin pose; you don't see the change in the first thirty seconds.
 You see it in the surrender and the consistency of staying in the shape for five minutes.
 Nail health is exactly like that.
 It’s a slow-motion victory.
+I’ve even written about how to track your toenail healing because seeing that visual proof is sometimes the only thing that keeps you going on day 60.

 Final Reflections from the Mat